This micro house in Beijing by

 Other small modular homes featured on Dezeen include a one-person cabin by Renzo Piano and a tiny floating house.
 See more micro homes.

-Here's a project description from Liu Lubin:
+Here's a project description from Liu Lubin: Micro House in Tsinghua

-The Micro House is based on the minimum space people need for basic indoor movement, such as sitting, laying and standing.
-The form of the Micro House is designed to act as a combination of furniture and architecture elements.
+The Micro House is based on the minimum space people need for basic

-When being rotated, the unit of the Micro House will shift its space which contains all kinds of housing activities, such as resting, working, washing and cooking, etc.
+When being rotated, the unit of the Micro House will shift its space

-The Micro House units can not only be used as single-function rooms, but also can be grouped together as a housing suite, or even residential cluster.
+but also can be grouped together as a housing suite, or even residential

 The Micro House makes it possible for people to have private housing product under current Chinese land policy.
+A village built up from hundreds of modules

 Project: Micro House in Tsinghua